mindsharelabs/mindshare-api/README.md

 - added mapi_excerpt_more_text filter
 - update language on universal analytics
 - add CSS class for OS to body tag
+- Added CDN version of all libs
+- Removed mthhumb

 ## 0.7.8